 (a) when services are ordered;

-(b) when owners corporations or managing agents provide information to us about a particular lot owner or tenant;
+(b) when owners corporations or managing agents or building managers or other service providers provide information to us about a particular lot owner or tenant;

 (c) when you complete an enquiry form in relation to our services;